dream3d-ai/torch-submit/README.md

 Under the hood, Torch Submit uses Fabric to copy your working directory to the remote addresses and TorchRun to execute the command.

+It's encouraged to read `torch_submit/executor.py` to understand how jobs are created and scheduled.

 ## Features

 - Simple cluster configuration: Just add your machines' IP addresses